Nedev-Miroslav/RecipeBox/README.md

 3. Run the project
 4. Access the application <br>
    - Once the server starts, open your browser and visit: http://localhost:8081

+---

+## User Authentication
+ - Regular Users can add recipe, edit and delete his own recipes, also can browse, search, and add to favorite recipes.
+ - Admin Users can add recipes, also can edit and delete all recipes.
+ - Login Page: /users/login
+ - Register Page: /users/register